Sebastian Roché: Career

 In 2016, Roché co-starred as Cardinal Michel Marivaux in Paolo Sorrentino's drama series The Young Pope, alongside Jude Law and James Cromwell.
 He also had a starring role in the second and third season of Amazon Video's drama series The Man in the High Castle as Martin Heusmann, the estranged Nazi father of main character Joe Blake (Luke Kleintank).
 Roché co-starred in Christopher Gorham's directorial debut comedy We Love You, Sally Carmichael!
 (2017), portraying film star Perry Quinn, alongside Gorham and Bitsie Tulloch.
 He then appeared as Emile Gilot, the father of French painter Françoise Gilot, in the second season of the National Geographic anthology series Genius.
-Roché performed in a modern day adaptation of the Molière play Tartuffe, making his West End theatre debut as Orgon.
+Roché performed in a modern-day adaptation of the Molière play Tartuffe, making his West End theatre debut as Orgon.
 He portrayed Klaus Jager in the war film Burning at Both Ends, opposite Cary Elwes and Judd Hirsch.
 He appeared in Tides directed by Tim Felhbaum opposite Iain Glen and Nora Arnezeder as well as the Michael Bay film 6 Underground with Ryan Reynolds for Netflix.
 He recurred as Dr. Ethan Campbell in the CW series Batwoman.
-He also guest starred as Hannibal Teague in the series Macgyver in 2020.
+He also guest starred as Hannibal Teague in the series MacGyver in 2020.

-By 2021 he was recurring in both the NBC sci fi drama Debris as the enigmatic MI6 agent Brill and in the ABC drama Big Sky as the corrupt Sheriff John Wagy.
-He will next appear in the film Heatwave opposite Kat Graham, and the independent film Lone Star Bull as Chuck Moore.
-Roché also shot the NBC Pilot Getaway and will also be seen in Guillermo del Toro's Cabinet of Curiosities as Roland, opposite Tim Blake-Nelson.
+By 2021, he was recurring in both the NBC sci fi drama Debris as the enigmatic MI6 agent Brill and in the ABC drama Big Sky as the corrupt Sheriff John Wagy.

+He appeared in Heatwave opposite Kat Graham, and the independent film Lone Star Bull as Chuck Moore.
+Roché also shot the NBC pilot Getaway and can also be seen in Guillermo del Toro's Cabinet of Curiosities as Roland, opposite Tim Blake-Nelson.

+In the Paramount+ TV series 1923, the sequel to Taylor Sheridan's critically acclaimed 1883, he appears as Father Renaud, a French Roman Catholic priest and the abusive headmaster of the Catholic boarding school.

+Roché appeared opposite Kim Soo-Hyun and Kim Ji-Won in the highest rated K-drama of 2024, Queen of Tears as Dr Liam Braun.

+Roché was cast as a series regular in the new Netflix series Gringo Hunters set in Mexico.

 Personal life

 Roché met American actress Vera Farmiga while co-starring with her in the Fox series Roar.
-They eloped to the Bahamas after the series ended in 1998, and lived on a 125-acre estate in Upstate New York.
+They eloped to the Bahamas after the series ended in 1997, and lived on a 125-acre estate in Upstate New York.
 After seven years of marriage, Roché and Farmiga separated in 2004.

-On 31 May 2014, he married Australian actress Alicia Hannah (née Kim) at the Chateau Les Bouysses in Mercuès, France.
-The couple co-starred in the film We Love You, Sally Carmichael!
-(2017).
+On 31 May 2014, he married Korean Australian actress Alicia Hannah-Kim at the Chateau Les Bouysses in Mercuès, France.